 - ❖ If their temperature is 100° or higher.
-If your child attends school with a temperature of 100° or higher, they will be sent home. - ❖ If they are experiencing any gastrointestinal problems such as diarrhea or vomiting. - Strep Throat. - ❖ If your child exhibits any inflammation of the eye, unless documentation of allergies is noted in their health record. - \ Rashes with a fever.
-Rashes without a fever will be evaluated by the school nurse and will determine if the student needs to be picked up for further evaluation by his/her healthcare provider. - ❖ Head lice infestation with live lice and/or nits close to the scalp.
+If your child attends school with a temperature of 100° or higher, they will be sent home. - ❖ If they are experiencing any gastrointestinal problems such as diarrhea or vomiting. - Strep Throat. - Rashes with a fever.
+Rashes without a fever will be evaluated by the school nurse and will determine if the student needs to be picked up for further evaluation by his/her healthcare provider.